 I use that pile and lay out the cards from the top of that pile in the spread I have chosen for the reading.

 Further Questions and Clarifying Cards

 It’s common for a client to want to go into more detail about a certain aspect of a tarot reading or is looking for a new option or point of view.

-In this case, I shuffle the cards, cut the deck myself, and layout the cards from the top of the two piles I cut.
-For me, having the client having shuffle the cards once at the beginning is enough.
+In this case, I shuffle the cards, cut the deck myself, and lay out the cards from the top of the two piles I cut.
+Having the client having shuffle the cards once at the beginning is enough.
 Also once “the tap is turned on” to the messages of the reading I like to keep hold of the deck as it flows better.
 This, of course, is a personal preference I’ve created after years of tarot reading for others.